 Line C - If the eligible student is someone other than you or your spouse, the student must be claimed as a dependent on your New York State return.
-If the eligible student is you or your spouse, mark an X in the No box.
+If the eligible student is you or your spouse, mark an X in

-Lines D and E - Enter the EIN and name of the college or university (institution of higher education) to which qualified college tuition expenses were paid.
+Lines D and E - Enter the EIN and name of the college or university to which qualified college tuition expenses were paid.
 Obtain the EIN from Form 1098-T, Tuition Statement, or contact the college or university.
-If the eligible student attended more than one institution of higher education during the tax year, enter the EIN and name of the last one attended.
+If the eligible student attended more than one college or university during the tax year, enter the EIN and name of the last undergraduate college or university attended.